-Site Characteristics In Section 8.2 of the project's Geotechnical Engineering Investigation report) prepared by Salem Engineering Group, Inc. dated July 28, 2Hydrogeologic (Groundwater) ConditionsIn Section 8.2 of the project's Geotechnical Engineering Investigation report) prepared by Salem Engineering Group, Inc. dated July 28, 2Groundwater) to "the State of California Hazard Zone Report 049, Dana Point Que Plate 1.2, historically highest groundwater is estimated to be at a data approximately 5 feet below ground surface."
-Geotechnical Conditions (relevant to infiltration) The soils report conducted two percolation tests at a tested depth of 5' and 10' below the existing grade.
-The tested infiltration rates ranged from 0.01-0.27 in/hr.
+Site Characteristics Hydrogeologic (Groundwater) Conditions In Section 8.2 of the project's Geotechnical Engineering Investigation (soils report) prepared by Salem Engineering Group, Inc. dated January 31, 2022, it is noted according to "the State of California Hazard Zone Report 049, San Juan Capistrano Quadrangle, Plate 1.2, historically highest groundwater is estimated to be at a depth of approximately 5-15 feet below ground surface."
+Geotechnical Conditions (relevant to infiltration) The soils report did not include percolation testing, however, based on results of percolation testing on adjacent sites, we can estimate the infiltration rates to be approximately 0.10-0.30 in/hr.
 After adding a factor of safety, infiltration is infeasible for this project.
-Off-Site Drainage There are no offsite areas that discharge run-on to the project.
-However, if the project to the north develops, there is a potential for run-on from that project.
-This will be evaluated at a later time.
-Utility and Infrastructure Information Water and sewer utilities are available within El Camino Real, Camino Capistrano and Forster Street.
-There are no public storm drain systems within the adjacent roadways.
-A public water main is planned as part of this project.
-Topography Moderately sloping, with slopes from 1-5%.
+Off-Site Drainage There are offsite areas to the north of the project that discharge runoff through the park property.
+This run-on is conveyed through the park via a valley gutter along the eastern side of the park.
+This valley gutter continues to the property to the east of the park (existing Marie Callendar's site, soon to be In-N-Out site).
+Utility and Infrastructure Information Water and sewer utilities are available within El Camino Real.
+There are no public storm drain systems within the adjacent roadways, however, there is an existing catch basin and storm drain system to the east of the park on the adjacent property.
+Topography Moderately sloping, with slopes from 1-5% for most of the site with steeper slopes at the east side of the park.
 Drainage Patterns/Connections The existing site drains in two general locations.
-The northwestern corner of the property sheet flows to the west to Camino Capistrano, where it is carried south in the street's curb and gutter.
-The remainder of the site is sloped towards two inlets at the southern corner of the property where it is collected in a catch basin and piped southwest in a 10" pipe to a public storm drain system in Del Obispo near the corner of Camino Capistrano.
-Soil Type, Geology, and Infiltration Properties Per the soils report, "In general, the soils within the depth of exploration consisted of up to 4 feet of fill soils underlain by alluvium consisting of loose to very dense clayey sand with various amounts of gravel, and silty gravel with sand, and firm to hard sandy clay, clay with sand, clayey silt with sand , and silt with sand.
-The fill soils consisted of medium dense to very dense clayey sand with various amounts of gravel, silty gravel with sand; and firm to very stiff sandy clay and clay with sand."
-This type of soils is not conducive to infiltration.
-Existing Site Condition The existing site improvements include a building slab, paved parking stalls and drive aisles, and mature landscaping.
-100% of the site has previously been developed but the previous buildings have been demolished down to the building slabs.
+The western half of the site sheet flows to El Camino Real where it is carried south in the street's curb and gutter.
+The balance of the site sheets flows to the v-gutter along the eastern property line.
+This gutter continues to a catch basin at the southern corner of the existing Marie Callendar property (soon to be In-N-Out site).
+Pipe conveys runoff from this catch basin to Del Obispo where it connects to the City's storm drain system.
+From there, runoff is conveyed to the south and ultimately discharges into San Juan Creek.

+Soil Type, Geology, and Infiltration Properties Per the soils report, "Based on the geotechnical reports of the adjacent sites, the soils may consist of fill soils underlain by alluvium consisting of loose to very dense clayey sand with various amounts of gravel, and silty gravel with sand; and firm to hard sandy clay, clay with sand, clayey silt with sand, and silt with sand."
+Existing Site Condition The existing site improvements include an outdoor, open-air theater, a restroom building and mature landscaping.

 Existing Land Uses

 Land Use Description Total Area (acres) Impervious Area (acres) Pervious Area (acres) Imperviousness (%)

-Commercial 3.157 2.612 0.545 82.7

-Total 3.157 2.612 0.545 82.7
+Community Park District 1.880 0.105 1.775 6

+Total 1.880 0.105 1.775 6